albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 Overview of `dive` (OS tool for exploring a docker image)

+[//]: # (This is a good time to introduce dive, a tool for inspecting a docker image)
 [//]: # (shows Docker image contents broken down by layer, we will show you later how to make use of it)

 ---